 The Intarmed is a special program by UP that handpicks some of the best UPCAT passers to complete a 7-year medical program straight from high school.

-What is the coverage of the NMAT exam?
+What Is the Coverage of the NMAT Exam?

 NMAT has two parts.

-These subtests are as follow:
+These subtests are as follows:

 - Verbal – consists of word analogies and reading comprehension.
 This subtest will test your ability to analyze and do verbal or inferential reasoning.
 For reading comprehension, written passages may come from a variety of sources like medical journals, books on philosophy, and literary works.